AlvarBer/Persimmon/docs/src/workflow.md

-In fact this kind of use case would result unwieldy and messy on a visual form, visual programming gets too bloated when we try to represent programs that are too complex.
-That is one of the main reasons visual programming languages never truly fulfilled their promises and gained mainstream adoption [@unbelievable], while they managed to be relevant in very small niches such as PLCs[^plc] [@plc].
+In fact this kind of use case would result unwieldy and messy on a visual form, visual programming gets too bloated when we try to represent programs that are too complex [@2003DalkeVisualProgramming], on this article some workarounds such as modules, different shape for different kinds of blocks, etc. Even with those visual programming languages never truly fulfilled their promises and managed to reach mainstream adoption [@unbelievable].

+However they managed to be relevant in very small niches such as PLCs design [@plc] or music composition [@music].
+Presumably because the complexity can be predicted and accounted for when the number of actions is limited, this is the basis for the project programming interface being limited on the number of blocks, as not to allow the graphs to become inscrutable.

 [^plc]: Programable Logic Controllers are industrial digital computers used for
     controlling a manufacturing process.